phaltoe/ruby_app_test/README.md

-# Command Line Cron Parser
+# Command Line Log Parser

 This is a command line program which accepts an Log File and a parses it outputting the most viewed paths and the number of unique views for each path.